-Page 31 - Atlanta Public Schools 2022/2023 Student Handbook + Planner
+Page 31 - Atlanta Public Schools Student Handbook

 P. 31

-• Third violation: The phone will be confiscated, and the student will lose the privilege of possessing a cellular telephone or PED on school property for one calendar year.
+(5) The phone will be confiscated, and the student will lose the privilege of possessing a cellular telephone or PED on school property for one calendar year.
 Written notice will be mailed to the parent/guardian, and the telephone or device will be returned only to the parent/legal guardian who must schedule a conference at the school to retrieve the item.

 Chronic-Disciplinary-Problem Students:

-the learning process of students around them and which are likely to recur.
-Any time a teacher or principal identifies a student as a chronic- disciplinary-problem student, the principal shall inform the parent/ guardian of the student’s disciplinary problem.
+A “chronic-disciplinary-problem student’ is defined by law as a student who exhibits a pattern of behavioral characteristics which interfere with the learning process of students around them and which are likely to recur.
+Any time a teacher or principal identifies a student as a chronic disciplinary-problem student, the principal shall inform the parent/ guardian of the student’s disciplinary problem.
 Notification should be by either first-class or certified mail (with return receipt requested) and a telephone call.

 The principal should invite the parents/guardians to observe their child in a classroom situation.
 Also, the principal and at least one parent/guardian will meet to develop a disciplinary and behavioral correction plan.

-Before such a student returns to school after suspension or expulsion, the principal/designee of that school and at least one parent/guardian will meet to develop a disciplinary and behavioral correction plan.
+Before such a student returns lo school after suspension or expulsion, the principal/designee of that school and at least one parent/guardian will meet to develop a disciplinary and behavioral correction plan.
 At the discretion of the principal, a teacher, counselor, or other person may attend the conference.

 The principal will note the conference in the student’s permanent file.
 Failure of the parent/guardian to attend shall not preclude the student from being readmitted to the school.

-The school system may, by petition to the juvenile court, proceed against a parent/guardian of a chronic-disciplinary-problem student if school system personnel believe the parent/guardian has willfully and unreasonably failed to attend a conference requested by a principal.
+The school system may, by petition to the juvenile court, proceed against a parent/guardian of a chronic-disciplinary-problem student if school system personnel believe the parent/guardian has willfully and unreasonably failed to attend a conference requested by a principal..

 Disciplined Students on Campus: